Help Center

 What is priority support?+

-Both Plus and Host Pro include priority support: when you file a support ticket it's automatically flagged priority and sorted ahead of others in our queue, so you get a faster reply.
+Plus and Host Pro members get priority support: your ticket is flagged and sorted ahead of others for a faster reply.
+Operators go one step further — first in line, ahead of every other tier.
 File one from “Contact support” in the Help Center or your account menu.

 Roommates, squads & wanted